evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Exterior

 You can choose between 7 different paint colors when ordering this model.
-Additionally, you can choose between 2 wheels with sizes from 20 to 22 inches.
+Additionally, you can choose between 6 wheels with sizes from 20 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 There is only one roof for this model.
-As an option, you can order this model with a panoramic roof.
-The glass extends most of the roof, and occupants can open the front part.
+As an option, you can order this model with large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

-{{< sitefiguresized thumb="models/fisker/ocean/ocean_sport/exterior_1_st.jpg" title="Fisker Ocean Sport" width="3000" height="1635"  >}}
+{{< sitefiguresized thumb="models/fisker/ocean/ocean_sport/exterior_5_st.jpg" title="Fisker Ocean Sport" width="3000" height="2250"  >}}

 {{<evkxdisplayaddarticle />}}